Ayub494/cultural-storyweaver/README.md

 # 🌍 Cultural StoryWeaver

-Cultural StoryWeaver is a GenAI-powered storytelling app that generates culturally rich children's stories with moral values using Google's cutting-edge AI tools.
+Cultural StoryWeaver is a GenAI-powered storytelling app that generates imaginative culturally rich children's stories with moral values using Google's cutting-edge AI tools.

 ## ✨ Features